 2.9.5 – If required, aircraft requiring Customs Clearance are to be parked as directed.
 No person is to disembark until ATS or a Customs Officer gives permission.
-All other persons approaching the aircraft are to be told by the pilot or another crewmember to keep away until Customs Clearance has been completed.
+All other persons approaching the aircraft are to be told by the aircraft Operator or another crewmember to keep away until Customs Clearance has been completed.

 2.10 FLIGHTS TO EIRE, NORTHERN IRELAND, CHANNEL ISLES & ISLE OF MAN

 2.10.1 – Special Branch, Bedfordshire Police, are to be informed of all flights inbound from or outbound to Eire, Northern Ireland, Channel Isles and the Isle of Man, 12 hours prior to the flight.
 Confirmation that the police have been notified is to be made to the Company.

 3 – TERMS AND CONDITIONS OF USE: GENERAL